 LLC provides the owners with limited liability also providing some of the income advantages of a partnership.
 Precisely to point, the advantages of partnerships and corporations are mixed in an LLC.
 LLC is a very popular form for its advantages.

-Thus, all these were the forms of business organizations, from these an individual chooses one to suit his venture and interest.
+Thus, all these were the forms of business organisations, from these an individual chooses one to suit his venture and interest.